MasteraSnackin/MultiversX-WCCD19/README.md

-Explanation
-Cargo.toml: This file lists the dependencies required for your project.
-The multiversx-sc dependency is crucial for interacting with the MultiversX blockchain.

-src/lib.rs: This is the main contract file.
-It includes:

 Initialization: The init function sets the required amount of ore.
 Endpoints:
 setOreRequirement: Allows the contract owner to set the ore requirement.